- Purpose and Objectives of the Health Australia Party

 - To promote the political, social and economic order of a democratic national community, free from the powerful national and international vested interests of big business and big unions.

-- To recognise that the rights and responsibilities that rest with individuals, families and the local community should be formulated so that the physical, mental and spiritual health of the individual, family or community shall be of utmost importance.
+- To recognise that the rights and responsibilities that rest with individuals, families and the local community should be formulated so that the physical, mental, emotional and spiritual health of the individual, family or community shall be of utmost importance.

 - To advocate for the highest possible quality of education for all citizens to be a major strategy to combatting many of society’s dysfunctions, such as racism, religious intolerance, drug addiction and chronic unemployment.